dedis/popstellar/be1-go/docs/README.md

 ```
 messagedata
-└── election                    # everything needed to use the channel */election
+└── election                    # everything needed to use the channel election
-    ├── helection               # (h for handler) all the logic for the messages going inside the channel */election
+    ├── helection               # (h for handler) all the logic for the messages going on the channel election
-    ├── melection               # (m for message) all the messages structures going on the channel */election
+    ├── melection               # (m for message) all the messages structures going on the channel election
-    └── telection               # (t for type) all the types to simplify the logic between the handler and the database
+    └── telection               # (t for type) all the types that could be used outside of the module
 ```

 #### Architecture